amerahsultan1/Level3-Project/documentation/dairy.md

 * Catalogue and Cataloge-db are deploy successfully.
 Automate them using Tekton.

 ### Obsticales
-* Have a problem when deploy the catalogue micro-service, the pod state shows CrashLoopBackOff, because of permission denied problem. solving this problem by editing the Dockerfile and remove (USER ${SERVICE_USER}).
+* Have a problem when deploy the catalogue micro-service, the pod status shows CrashLoopBackOff, because of permission denied problem. solving this problem by editing the Dockerfile and remove (USER ${SERVICE_USER}).
 Push the image again, delete the pods, recreate it and it's work.

 ## Day7 - Thursday